infor-cloud/ion-api-sdk/GolangBackendOAuth2/README.md

            // handle error
     }

-_Note:_ you do not need refresh token manually, client cares about and will do it [automatically.](https://godoc.org/golang.org/x/oauth2#Config.Client)
+_Note:_ you do not need to refresh token manually, client cares about and will do it [automatically.](https://godoc.org/golang.org/x/oauth2#Config.Client)

-Revoke tokens
+**Revoke tokens**
-The package doesn't provide methods to revoke any token.
+The package does not provide methods to revoke any token.
 You can do it, calling revoke service directly.

     resp, err := http.Get(<pu> + <or> + "?token=" + tok.AccessToken)
     if err != nil {